Jerald-Bao/Tetris-AI/README.md

 # Tetris-AI
-AI agents for "solving" the Tetris game
+AI agents attempting to "solve" the Tetris game